BiDAlab/TypeNet/README.md

-# BeCAPTCHA-Mouse Benchmark
+# TypeNet Benchmark
-BeCAPTCHA-Mouse Benchmark for development of bot detection technologyes based on mouse dynamics.
+TypeNet Benchmark for development of authentication keystroke technologyes based on deep neuronal networks.

-## INSTRUCTIONS FOR DOWNLOADING BeCAPTCHA-Mouse Benchmark
+## INSTRUCTIONS FOR DOWNLOADING TypeNet Benchmark
 1) [Download license agreement](http://atvs.ii.uam.es/atvs/licenses/BeCAPTCHA-Mouse_License_Agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.

 2) Send an email to **atvs@uam.es**, as follows:

-   *Subject:* **[DATABASE benchmark: BeCAPTCHA_Mouse_Benchmark]**
+   *Subject:* **[DATABASE benchmark: TypeNet_Benchmark]**

    Body: Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.